lenanghai/LearnPHP/README.md

 - http://lynda.com
 - video torrent ( contact : lenanghai@gmail.com )

-## 16 book recommended for programings
+## 16 book recommended for programing
 1. The Pragmatic Programmer: From Journeyman to Master
 2. Code Complete
 3. The Mythical Man-Month: Essays on Software Engineering